The equivariant K- and KO-theory of certain classifying spaces via an equivariant Atiyah-Hirzebruch spectral sequence

 When $\F$ is the family of finite subgroups of $G$ denote $E_\F(G)$ by $\underline{E}G$ and call it the {\em classifying $G$-CW-complex for proper $G$-actions}.

 \end{definition}

-When $G$ is torsion free, $\underline{E}G$ coincides with $EG$ and in general, $\underline{E}G$ seems to carry additional information which cannot be recovered from the classical classifying space.
+When $G$ is torsion free, $\underline{E}G$ coincides with $EG$ but in general they differ.
 Using the Atiyah-Hirzebruch spectral sequence as the main tool, we plan to compute the equivariant $K$- and $KO$-theory of $\underline{E}G$ for some discrete groups $G$.
 The relevance of this lies, for instance, in the Baum-Connes Conjecture \cite{BCH94} which links a certain dual of $K_G^*(\underline{E}G)$ with the $K$-theory of the reduced $C^*$-algebra of $G$, see also \cite{Bestvina} and \cite[Sec.\ 7.1]{Survey}.